Dechtman Wealth Management | March 25, 2021

 ESAs are also sometimes called Coverdell Accounts, after the Congressman that helped establish these funds.
 Like a 529 plan, an ESA is a savings plan that allows you to save for education expenses.
 It can be used for elementary and secondary school expenses as well as college costs.
 It is not sponsored by a state, like a 529 plan, but it functions more like a trust or custodial savings account.

-An ESA also allows for tax-free growth in an account, and when you use the funds to pay for qualified education expenses, withdrawals are tax-free as well.
+An ESA also allows for tax-deferred growth in an account, and when you use the funds to pay for qualified education expenses, withdrawals are tax-free.

 ESAs and 529 Plans are extremely similar, but they have some important differences.